-The Remedy Rx: "Dedicate 10 minutes in the morning, evening, and after a long drive to stretching your beck, legs and shoulders to help prevent spasm and pain," says Conrad.
+The Rx: "Dedicate 10 minutes in the morning, evening, and after a long drive to stretching your beck, legs and shoulders to help prevent spasm and pain," says Conrad.
 "Perform regular daily stretching before long car rides and after a long day, which will help relieve stress and prevent injuries.
 Your body will thank you for it."

 They Sanitize Their Cell Phones